 There is a significant risk that intrusive luxation of permanent teeth with completely formed roots will develop pulpal necrosis requiring conventional endodontic therapy.
 Permanent teeth with incompletely formed roots may reposition spontaneously and the vasculature necessary to complete the development of the root may be re-established.
 If this does not occur, orthodontic or surgical repositioning of the intruded tooth will be necessary.
-After an intruded tooth has been repositioned, a flexible splint should be applied for one to two months in order to provide stabilization [3].
+After an intruded tooth has been repositioned, a passive and flexible splint should be applied for four weeks in order to provide stabilization, with longer duration if needed based on follow-up [3].
 The pulpal status of the repositioned tooth should be monitored for signs and symptoms of inflammatory change or necrosis.
 This is a special concern for necrotic permanent teeth with incompletely developed roots for which apexification procedure is necessary.